日本消費者連盟

 Sound and Healthy Future for Our Children

-Biodiversity, 2022
+Biodiversity, 2024

-We are disappointed about the lack of urgency on new genetic technologies, such as gene-drives and genome-editing, and no progress on pesticides, which we know cause real harm.
-And why does the United Nation still not recognise the role consumers can play when given the information, and labelling?
+We are disappointed about the lack of urgency on new genetic technologies, such as gene-drives and genome-editing, and no progress on the links to pesticides, which we know cause real harm.
+And why does the United Nations/CBD still not fully recognise the role consumers can play when given all the information, and mandatory labelling?
 The concerns raised by civil society organisations working on the issues of synthetic biology and biotechnology remain unresolved.
-The lack of a biotechnology related target that establishes a process for horizon scanning, technology assessment and monitoring and considers socioeconomic impacts of synthetic biology reinforces the need for a global moratorium on the environmental release of gene-drives.

 Consumers Union of Japan